courseramchen2k2/GetDataProject/README.md

 4. Descriptive variable names are read from an external file DescriptiveName.txt assigned to the Complete Dataset.

 5. Again using dplyr package, pipe Complete Dataset, group by SubjectID and Activity, summarise each of column 3 to 88 with function mean(). then write the result to TidyData.txt in current working directory and view it.
+The output file TidyData.txt is a tidy data set because it matches the tidy data definition that 1.
+Each variable should be in on column.
+2. Each different observation of that variable should be in a different row.
+3. There should be one table for each "kind" of variable.
+4. If you hae multiple tables, they should include a column in the table that allows them to be linked.